sharmvan/Py2xWebAutomationFramework/src/26_04_2024_DataDrivenTesting/Data_Driven_Testing.md

 # Data Driven Testing
 * Test cases derived from the test data
 * Reading CSV, Excel File Testdata and inject the data into TC
-* Running TC multiple times from the Test Data
+* You're running your TCs multiple times from the Test Data